 With most varieties, you can begin harvesting when the carrot itself is about finger-length or bigger, preferably before summer temperatures settle into the 90s.

 Like carrots, lettuce is a vegetable that thrives in the cooler temperatures of early spring.
-Plant them after the last frost in an area that’s protected from high winds, leaving at least 6 inches of space between each plant, or a full foot between romaine or iceberg plants.
+Plant them after the last frost in an area that’s protected from high winds.
+Leave at least 6 inches of space between each plant, or a full foot between romaine or iceberg plants.

 Give the plants regular, thorough watering to encourage root growth, preferably in the mornings.
 Keep an eye out for weeds as your lettuce grows, since these amiable plants won’t aggressively compete for resources on their own.

-If you’re planting tomatoes from seed, you’ll want to get started a month or two before the last frost.
-Don’t worry if you’ve missed that date, though: You can also transplant young tomato plants.
-Once the stalks begin to gain a little height, you’ll want to train them on a 6-foot stake, or surround them with a trellis that will support the plant as it grows.
+If you’re planting tomatoes from seed, it’s best to get started a month or two before the last frost.
+Don’t worry if you’ve missed that date, though.
+You can also transplant young tomato plants.
+Once the stalks begin to gain a little height, you’ll want to train them on a six-foot stake, or surround them with a trellis that will support the plant as it grows.

-A phosphorus-rich fertilizer applied early on can help your tomatoes grow, but over-fertilization can result in big plants with few fruit.
+A phosphorus-rich fertilizer applied early on can help your tomatoes grow.
+Be careful though.
+Over-fertilization can result in big plants with few fruit.
 Hold off on another application unless you see yellowing in the leaves close to the ground.

 The key to growing green beans is drainage – ensuring that water isn’t allowed to stand at the base of the plants.
-Plant beans after all danger of frost has passed, sowing seeds about 3 or 4 inches apart at a depth of about an inch.
+Plant beans after all danger of frost has passed.
+Sow your green bean seeds about 3 or 4 inches apart at a depth of about an inch.
 Keep the area free of weeds, especially during the first six weeks when competition for nutrients is fiercest.
 Add compost between your rows of green beans for a healthy boost.
 Add a trellis for support to keep your beans off the ground.

-You can begin picking when the bean pods are long and crisp, harvesting a few each day, being careful not to break the stems.
+You can begin picking when the bean pods are long and crisp, harvesting a few each day.
+Be careful not to break the stems.

-Unless you’re growing to win a competition on size, the best squash are typically those that are harvested when they’re still small and tender.
+Unless you’re growing to win a competition on size, the best squash are typically those harvested when small and tender.

-Confident you’re ready to start growing?
-Head over to the Home Depot Garden Center and see which of the above veggies are available in your area.
+When you’re ready to start growing, head over to The Home Depot Garden Center and see which of the above veggies are available right now in your area.